whitemike889/Checkout-Python-SDK/README.md

 ## Requirements

-BraintreeHttp can be found at https://pypi.org/project/braintreehttp/
+PayPalHttp can be found at https://pypi.org/project/paypalhttp/

 ## Usage